-In 2020 with the impacts of the COVID pandemic, Revenues were down 14% (excluding zero margin pass through).
-Orders were flat compared to 2019 at \$1B, helped by several LTSA's and an O&M renewal.
-Excluding O&M, 2020 orders were down 17%.
-Operating profits (excluding restructure charges) were up 12% on improved contribution margins and overhead reductions.
-Cash flow is also up and marked the best year in the history of the Joint Venture.
+Whilst the COVID pandemic is still ongoing, revenues improved 5% compared to prior year.
+Orders were down compared to 2020 at \$775m, with the main reasons being there were no new LTSAs and fewer O&M renewals in the year.
+Excluding O&M orders, 2021 were down 3.7%.
+Operating profits (excluding restructure charges) were up 41% on improved contribution margins and overhead reductions.
+Cash flow is also up and marked the best year in the history of the Group.

-During the year, there was a restructure of the business which created 'OneEthos'.
-This restructure resulted in the Group becoming a more focused and nimble business, allowing for greater co-ordination and teamwork to occur in order to combat the effects of the COVID-19 pandemic and to improve the performance of the Group in certain areas.
-This restructure has allowed the Group to become more self-reliant in terms of cash and is currently forecasting the Group to continue to reduce the reliance on finance facilities.
+The Group continued to focus on the OneEthos transformation allowing the organisation to become a more focused and nimble business with greater co-ordination and teamwork which has improved the performance of the Group in certain areas.
+The restructure has allowed the Group to become more self-reliant in terms of cash and is currently forecasting the Group to continue to reduce the reliance on finance facilities.